This post may contain affiliate links. Read my full disclosure policy.

 - 1–2 tablespoons lemon juice, more to taste

-- garnish options: finely grated Romano cheese, dollop of sour cream or drizzle of good olive oil, tarragon, crunchy homemade croutons made in a skillet, fresh herbs
+- garnish options: finely grated Romano cheese, gremolata, a dollop of sour cream or drizzle of good olive oil, tarragon, crunchy homemade croutons fresh herbs

 - Add garlic, cook 2-3 more minutes.

-- When pasta is cooked and veggies are just tender and bright green, stir in scallions and tarragon.
+- When pasta is cooked and veggies are just tender and bright green, stir in parsley and dill or tarragon.

 - Add the lemon juice a tablespoon at a time, tasting.

-- Serve in small bowls and garnish with more tarragon, grated Romano, or a dollop of sour cream.
+- Serve in bowls and garnish with more tarragon, gremolata, grated Romano, chili flakes, or a dollop of sour cream.
 Croutons add a nice texture too.